gmlewis/bible-codes/TheLittleBook.md

 The BITTER SWEET

 host of angels of whom there is joy in their mighty presence when just one person attains eternal salvation.
 Yet, so will it be when I call the faithful in Christ home to their eternal reward that they will take their places amongst the tribes because they are the Israel of God and they will fill the ranks of their orders and a mighty host of kings and priests will I coronate and consecrate for eternal service in my eternal kingdom, of which there is never an end.
-I am Yeshua HaMashiach, who is also The Lord of Harvest, and truly, truly the times of the harvest of firstfruits has come, and the first-fruits of harvest time for reward has in like manner also come.
+I am Yeshua HaMashiach, who is also The Lord of Harvest, and truly, truly the times of the harvest of firstfruits has come, and the first-fruits of harvest time for reward has in like manner also come.
 The times are now.
 Selah!

 427